 PhD Neuroscience Entrance Exams

-Some of the popular entrance exams for a PhD Neuroscience include JEST, UGC NET, CSIR NET, DBT JRF, ICMR JRF, and CUET-PG.
+Some of the popular entrance exams for a Doctor of Philosophy in Neuroscience include JEST, UGC NET, CSIR NET, DBT JRF, ICMR JRF, and CUET-PG.

 PhD Neuroscience Syllabus